Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 Install Unity with the following modules:
 - Android Build Support if you are working on a Windows PC
 - iOS Build Support if you are working on a Mac.
-- In both cases, install Vuforia Augmented Reality Support.
+- In both cases, check Vuforia Augmented Reality Support.

-![CreateAssetBundle2](/documentation/images/CreateAssetBundle2.PNG)

 This will also install Microsoft Visual Studio automatically.
 The free version is good enough.
 (If you are on a Mac, you will need xCode.)

+![CreateAssetBundle2](/documentation/images/CreateAssetBundle2.PNG)

+.
 ## CreateAssetBundle Project
 Start out by creating a new Unity project, call the project **CreateAssetBundle**.

+.
 ### Image - Unity Project:
 ![CreateAssetBundle3](/documentation/images/CreateAssetBundle3.PNG)